 - “Thrashball” in Gears of War is Blernsball as applied to NFL football rather than baseball; in many ways very similar to a familiar sport, but in many others bizarre and incomprehensible.
 There's a guy with shields in the backfield.

-- “Wolfball” in Battle Realms apparently involves a solid iron ball, a walled-in arena and a pack of rabid wolves, and is fatal to play for those not of the Wolf Clan.
+- “Wolfball” in Battle Realms apparently involves a solid iron ball, a walled-in arena, and a pack of rabid wolves, and it’s fatal to play for those not of the Wolf Clan.
 No rules are forthcoming, but it speaks volumes that one of the playing positions (the “hurler”, who has a gigantic two-handed Atlatl) does double duty as a military unit in-game.

 Homestar Runner: I know!
 It's America’s pastime!